top of page

 Tiger Mountain Trail

-The South Paw timber sale would obliterate this beautiful section of the Tiger Mountain Trail, destroying close to 80 acres of rare, century-old, native lowland forest in the Issaquah Creek watershed near Mirrormont.
+The South Paw timber sale would have obliterated this beautiful section of the Tiger Mountain Trail, and destroyed close to 80 acres of rare, century-old, native lowland forest in the Issaquah Creek watershed near Mirrormont.

 Tiger Mountain State Forest